d3lure/CS-projects/Artificial Intelligence/README.md

+# AI

-# Implementation of dog/cat classifier using Convolutional Neural Network and ADABoost algorithm.
+### Implementation of dog/cat classifier using Convolutional Neural Network and ADABoost algorithm.